andyli/blog/content/posts/2013/2013-03-04_hxml-tricks-every-haxe-user-should-know.md

 ```

 Switch the hxml for code completion when working in different pages, and
-use the "all.hxml" to compile at once.
+use the *all.hxml* to compile at once.

   [hxml file]: http://haxe.org/doc/compiler
   [nmml file]: https://gist.github.com/jgranick/1763850